-Presents mathematics in the practical context of the trades.
-Students develop study skills in math including review of arithmetic skills as they apply to career problems.
-The course covers fractions, rounding, scientific notation, decimal fractions, ratios, proportions, percentages, averages, estimates, graphic representation, basic operations on algebraic expressions, solving linear equations in one and two variables, graphing linear equations in two variables, and some practical geometry and trigonometry.
-Prerequisite(s): Placement by exam.
-(PCS 1.6, 4 credit hours - 4 hours lecture, 0 hours lab)
+$Presents\ mathematics\ in\ the\ practical\ context\ of\ the\ trades.\ Students\ develop\ study\ skills\ in\ math\ including\ review\ of\ arithmetic\ skills\ as\ they\ apply\ to\ career\ problems.\ The\ problems\ arithmetic\ skills\ as\ they\ apply\ to\ career\ problems\ arithmetic\ skills\ as\ they\ apply\ to\ they\ apply\ to\ they\ apply\ to\ they\ apply\ to\ they\ apply\ they\ apply\$ course covers fractions, rounding, scientific notation, decimal fractions, ratios, proportions, percentages, averages, estimates, graphic representation, basic operations on algebraic expressions, solving linear equations in one and two variables, graphing linear equations in two variables, and some practical geometry and trigonometry.
+Prerequisite: Placement by exam.
+(PCS 1.6, 4 credit hours: 4 hours lecture, 0 hours lab)

-PHED 130 - Fitness & Conditioning I
+PHED130 - Fitness & Conditioning I

 Introduces principles and theory of exercise physiology and experience in developing a personal physical fitness program.
 Strength training principles are applied to the use of various equipment which is designed to increase strength, flexibility, and cardiorespiratory performance.
 Other forms of aerobic exercise such as running, walking, cycling, and swimming are suggested and available to supplement the program.
 This course is a variable credit course.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+Prerequisite: None.
+(PCS 1.1, 2 credit hours: 1 hour lecture, 2 hours lab)

-PHED 131 - Fitness And Conditioning II
+PHED131 - Fitness and Conditioning II

 Allows students to continue using the principles and theory of exercise physiology presented in PHED 130 and to develop a personal physical fitness program.
 Strength training principles are applied to the use of various equipment which is designed to increase strength, flexibility and cardiorespiratory performance.
 Other forms of aerobic exercise such as running, walking, cycling, and swimming are suggested and available to supplement the program.
-This course is a variable credit course.
-Prerequisite(s): PHED 130.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+This course is a variable credit course.Prerequisite: PHED 130.
+(PCS 1.1, 2 credit hours: 1 hour lecture, 2 hours lab)

-PHED 132 - Fitness And Conditioning III
+PHED132 - Fitness and Conditioning III

 Emphasizes a wellness approach to a personal physical fitness program and allows the student to continue using the principles and theory of exercise physiology presented in PHED 130 and 131.
 Strength training principles are applied to the use of various equipment.
 Other forms of aerobic exercise such as running, walking, cycling, and swimming are suggested and available to supplement the program.
 This course is a variable credit course.
-Prerequisite(s): PHED 131.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+Prerequisite: PHED 131.
+(PCS 1.1, 2 credit hours: 1 hour lecture, 2 hours

-PHED 133 - Fitness And Conditioning IV
+PHED133 - Fitness and Conditioning IV

 Emphasizes a wellness approach to a personal physical fitness program and allows students to continue using the principles and theory of exercise physiology presented in PHED 130, 131, and 132.
 Strength training principles are applied to the use of various equipment.
 Other forms of aerobic exercise such as running, walking, cycling, and swimming are suggested and available to supplement the program.
 This course is a variable credit course.
-Prerequisite(s): PHED 132.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+Prerequisite: PHED 132.
+(PCS 1.1, 2 credit hours: 1 hour lecture,

-PHED 134 - Horseback Riding
+PHED134 - Horseback Riding

 Introduces horseback riding for enrichment and fitness training.
 Attention will be given to the development of skills in grooming, horse handling, saddling, bridling, and riding.
 Note: Students must be in good health and able to participate in moderate physical activity.
 Students must be physically capable of mounting and dismounting independently.
-A horse may humanely carry 20% of its weight: the stable horses weigh between 900-1000 lbs.
-Prerequisite(s): None.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+A horse may humanely carry 20 percent of its weight: the stable horses weigh between 900-1000lbs.
+Prerequisite: None.
+(PCS 1.1, 2 credit hours: 1 hour lecture, 2 hours lab)

-PHED 144 - Lifeguard Training
+PHED144 - Lifeguard Training

 Develops the skills and knowledge to recognize and act in an aquatic emergency.
 Leads to American Red Cross Lifeguard Training certification.
-Prerequisite(s): Demonstrate the ability to complete a 300 yard swim using front crawl and breast stroke and to dive and retrieve a ten pound brick from the bottom of the pool.
-Minimum age requirement is 15.
-(PCS 1.1, 2 credit hours - 1 hour lecture, 2 hours lab)
+Prerequisite: Placement to be determined by skill.
+(PCS 1.1, 2 credit hour: 1 hour lecture, 2 hours lab)

-PHED 145 - Water Safety Instructor
+PHED145 - Water Safety Instructo